LiliaFramework/Lilia/documentation/template.md

 - Always provide **extensive usage examples** in GLua code fences.
 - Always format code cleanly and consistently.
 - Always save documentation files as `lia.libraryname.md`.
-- Never omit any of the sections (Purpose, Parameters, Returns, Realm, Example Usage).
+- Never omit any of the sections (Purpose, When Called, Parameters, Returns, Realm, Example Usage).
-- Never include comments in code unless they clarify the example’s intent.
+- Never include comments in code unless they clarify the example's intent.
 - Never document hooks, enums, or config variables unless they are explicitly part of the `lia.*` namespace.

 ---